ZcashFoundation/zebra/book/src/user/custom-testnets.md

 - The Testnet minimum difficulty rule, validated by the `difficulty_threshold_and_time_are_valid()` function in `zebra_state::service::check` and applied to block templates by the `adjust_difficulty_and_time_for_testnet()` function in `zebra_state::service::read::difficulty`, both of which use the `AdjustedDifficulty::expected_difficulty_threshold()` method in `zebra_state::service::check::difficulty` to calculate the expected difficulty.
 - Max block time is always enforced on Mainnet, but only enforced after block height `653,606` on Testnets (block times later than the median block time + a constant are rejected while this rule is enforced, this is part of the block header consensus rules in the Zcash specification).

 ### Configuring More Testnet Parameters To Match Mainnet Consensus Rules

-The Mainnet Zcash address prefixes and coin type should remain reserved for Mainnet.
+The Mainnet Zcash address prefixes, coin type, network name, and network magic should remain reserved for Mainnet.

-The network upgrade activation heights and target difficulty limit of a custom Testnet could currently be configured in Zebra to match Mainnet.
+The network upgrade activation heights, target difficulty limit, slow start interval, and genesis hash of a custom Testnet could currently be configured in Zebra to match Mainnet.

 The remaining consensus differences between Mainnet and Testnet could be made configurable in Zebra so that they could be configured to match Mainnet.

 ## Differences Between Custom Testnets and Regtest

 Zebra's Regtest network is a special case of a custom Testnet that:
-- Won't make peer connections[^fn1],
+- Won't make peer connections[^fn4],
 - Skips Proof-of-Work validation,
 - Uses a reserved network magic and network name,
 - Activates network upgrades up to and including Canopy at block height 1,